Laid Back Breastfeeding - Making Nursing Easier

 - Does laid-back breastfeeding count as tummy time?
 Yes, in fact, the biological nursing position is the original tummy time.

-Eventually, you and your baby will start to breastfeed in all kinds of strange positions.
+Eventually, you and your baby will start to breastfeed in strange positions.
 It does get easier!

 Good Reading Sources for Latching and Positioning